 Hopefully, these articles can help you start the new year energized and ready to grow.
 At the very least, they may help add some tools to your belt for your next talent search.

-Over 850 staffing and recruiting agency customers trust Crelate to empower their recruiting process.
+Over 1,100 staffing and recruiting agency customers are using Crelate Talent to accelerate their recruiting process.
 A fast, flexible Recruiting CRM + ATS, built for staffing and recruiting agencies, delivered with amazing service and support.